AG2048/hardware_mm_engines/sum_stationary_integration/hdl/README.md

 This parameter should be a power of 2.

 ### Calculated Parameter Bits Storage Parameters
+Mainly parameters calculated using other parameters, used to allocate bits.
+Does not need to be specified, as they are calculated directly.
 #### MATRIX_LENGTH_BITS
 #### PROCESSOR_ROWS_BITS
 #### PROCESSOR_COLS_BITS
 #### INPUT_BUFFER_COUNTER_BITS
+`$clog2(MAX_MATRIX_LENGTH + 1)` Keeping track of how many cols of a row block or how many rows of a col block
 #### INPUT_BUFFER_MEMORY_INPUT_COUNTER_BITS
 #### INPUT_BUFFER_REPEATS_COUNTER_BITS